JHalbauer/GEO403_landslide_susceptibility_analysis/README.md

 - for more information and license see data description and  [Meinhardt et al. (2015)](https://doi.org/10.1016/j.envsoft.2023.105759)

 ## Processing (`proc`)
-Run Jupyter Notebooks in following order!
+Run Jupyter Notebooks in the following order!

 ### `pre_processing.ipynb`
 - **TODO**: change working directory to `/local/path/to/403_landslide_susceptibility_analysis/` at top of file